 Ensure there are systems in place for workers who may be hesitant to engage in such a forum to submit input on sensitive matters without fear of retaliation anonymously.
 Knowing what’s bothering your staff allows you to fix those concerns, lowering their economic effect.

 Assume that the scenery will transform in the future.

-Combining the tactics listed above can help a company transform the way it thinks about benefits by prioritizing employees’ outside-the-office requirements.
+Combining the tactics listed above can help a company transform the way it thinks about employee benefits by prioritizing employees’ outside-the-office requirements.
 Decisions taken today will influence how we care for ourselves and our loved ones in the future and how corporations “care” for their employees as a result.